IanLee1521/IanLee1521.github.io/_pages/resume.md

 _Livermore Computing, November 2021 - Present_

 * Leads team of engineers responsible for maintaining suite of web services supporting ~ 3,000 users, including: Atlassian (Confluence, Jira, Crowd), GitLab, Jupyterhub, Apache, and Nginx services.
-* Directs and oversees efforts to modernize web technology stack including investigations into application of continuous integration and containerization to support improved reliability and ease of maintenance  of services.
+* Directs and oversees efforts to modernize web technology stack including investigations into continuous integration and containerization to support improved reliability and ease of maintenance  of services.

 **... as Senior Engineer**